benjcunningham/ia-hs-cross-country/README.md

 Iowa High School Cross Country Results
 ================

 This repository archives the results of cross country state meets held by the Iowa High School Athletic Association.
-The tabular data shared here represents a standardized transcription of human-readable results previously published publicly by the organization.
+The purpose of sharing the data here is to provide a standardized, tabular transcription of the various [fixed-width results files historically published by the IHSAA](http://www.iahsaa.org/category/cross-country/).

 Data Dictionary
 ===============